DrMarkusVoss/MultiMidiSequencer/README.md

 ## Example with a Korg Wavestate
-Check out this repo on your PC (MAC)-
+Check out this repo on your PC (MAC).

 Import the performance "MV Simple Drumkit.wsperf" that is here in the repository into your Korg Wavestate using the